wedding sparkler photos

 They are great fun for everyone involved and amazing to shoot.
 I’ve listed some suggestions below that will help you have the perfect sparkler moment.

-Shots can be staged like writing words or making hearts, this takes a bit of time to set up and everyone involved has to concentrate on what they are doing in order for it to work, there’s only a short time to do it.
+Shots can be staged like writing words or making hearts, this takes a bit of time to set up and everyone involved has to concentrate on what they are doing in order for it to work, there’s only a short time to do it and after a few beers the spelling can go a little ‘wonky’.
 Personally I like to see a bride and groom enjoying the moment.

 Guests randomly lighting sparklers is a natural way to catch people just enjoying themselves, that’s great, I love that, here are some natural shots caught as they happened.